Skip to main content

 Kubectl get nodes

-Private connection & routing
+Private connection and routing

 route add -net [aws_private_network_cidr] netmask [aws_private_network_mask] gw [vmware_private_network_gateway]